vvs0x/dotfiles/README.md

 </p>
 </h1>

-My macOS configuration files, centered around a keyboard-driven workflow.

-## The Core Idea

-I use **Karabiner-Elements** to remap Caps Lock to `Ctrl + Option + Cmd`.
-This turns Caps Lock into a dedicated modifier key that never conflicts with any native macOS shortcuts. **AeroSpace** then uses this hyper key for all its window management bindings, giving me a clean, conflict-free keyboard layer.
+My macOS dotfiles, centered around a keyboard-driven workflow.
+I use **Karabiner-Elements** to remap Caps Lock to `Ctrl + Option + Cmd`, turning it into a dedicated modifier key that never conflicts with native macOS shortcuts. **AeroSpace** then uses this hyper key for all its window management bindings, giving me a clean, conflict-free keyboard layer.

 ## What's Inside